keremk/challenge-bot/README.md

   * *Github Alias* Enter the github alias for the candidate.
 If this is not a valid alias, the challenge will not be created.
 This needs to be the github alias (name) and -not- their email address.
   * *Resume URL* Type in the URL for the resume of the candidate.
 These can be links to your internal Application Tracking system or XING/LinkedIn/Github account urls.
   * *Challenge Name* From the dropdown, pick the name of the challenge (which you have registered in the prior steps).
   * *Reviewer 1* From the dropdown, pick the name of the reviewer to review the coding challenge.
 The reviewers need to be registered with the system to appear in this dropdown.
+If you optionally specified the name of challenge, the list of reviewers will be filtered for the challange.
   * *Reviewer 2* You can add a second reviewer using this dropdown.
 * And once you are comfortable tap `Create` button.
 This will create a new coding challenge repository, add the candidate as a collaborator (at which point Github will send an invite email) and finally create an issue for you to track the coding challenge.